notifyme-app/notifyme-webpages/README.md

 * This project requires Hugo 0.78.2 which can be installed from [here](https://gohugo.io/getting-started/installing). **Careful** the extended version is needed for SCSS preprocessing.
 * Download `yarn` and run `yarn install` to install all dependencies.
-* Run `yarn build:prod:js` to precompile `assets/js/index.js`.
+* Run `yarn build:prod:js` to precompile javascript files.
 Run `yarn build:dev:js` to include a source map and not minify the javascript.
-* Run `yarn watch:js` to precompile `assets/js/index.js` and watch for changes.
+* Run `yarn watch:js` to precompile javascript files and watch for changes.

-### Start Server

-A dev server can be started with `hugo --config config.toml,config_qrgenerator server`

 ### Build Site